yagpdb-cc/yagpdb-cc/birthday/README.md

 ## Features
 * Send a congratulation message in the chat
-* Kick or Ban users younger than 13 years
+* Kick or ban users younger than 13 years
 * Allow users to set their birthday date
 * Allow staff to edit/remove birthday dates